davdma/TransferLearningArgonne2/README.md

 ![download](https://github.com/davdma/TransferLearningArgonne2/assets/42689743/bba6d06c-9edb-41a3-9a7c-892024d3586a)

-Comparing `Base-Target` and `Base-Target` plots While we see an improvement in the prediction in the source task of "PFAS-like" substances from previous
+Comparing `DNN-Base-Target` to `DNN-Transfer-Target` plots While we see an improvement in the prediction in the source task of "PFAS-like" substances from previous